owncast/owncast.github.io/content/docs/quickstart.md

 ## Manually download and run a release

+You can choose between
+- downloading a zip file of Owncast and run it as standalone binary
-You can choose between downloading a zip file of Owncast, or using Docker.
+- downloading a zip file of Owncast and run it as systemd unit file
+- using Docker

 ### Download and run a release